ChargePoint Holdings Inc. (CHPT): Is this the Most Sought-After Stock Today?

-At the end of the latest market close, ChargePoint Holdings Inc. (CHPT) was valued at $13.50.
-In that particular session, Stock kicked-off at the price of $13.61 while reaching the peak value of $13.95 and lowest value recorded on the day was $12.545.
-The stock current value is $12.59.Recently in News on October 5, 2022, ChargePoint announces the CP6000, a global charging solution ready for the electric future.
+At the end of the latest market close, ChargePoint Holdings Inc. (CHPT) was valued at $12.36.
+In that particular session, Stock kicked-off at the price of $12.85 while reaching the peak value of $13.245 and lowest value recorded on the day was $12.265.
+The stock current value is $12.39.Recently in News on October 5, 2022, ChargePoint announces the CP6000, a global charging solution ready for the electric future.
 ChargePoint Holdings, Inc. (NYSE: CHPT), a leading electric vehicle (EV) charging network, today announced the launch of the CP6000, ChargePoint’s most flexible and serviceable global AC EV charging solution now available for vehicles of all types and sizes.
 You can read further details here

 ChargePoint Holdings Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $20.99 on 04/04/22, with the lowest value was $8.50 for the same time period, recorded on 05/12/22.